IntraopFluids Anesthesia v2.0 — free on the web.

 ≤10 kg → 4 mL/kg/hr

-10–20 kg → 40 mL/hr + 2 mL/kg/hr for each kg >10
+10–20 kg → 40 mL/hr + 2 mL/kg/hr per kg >10

->20 kg → 60 mL/hr + 1 mL/kg/hr for each kg >20
+>20 kg → 60 mL/hr + 1 mL/kg/hr per kg >20

 Ref: Holliday MA, Segar WE.
-The maintenance need for water in parenteral fluid therapy.
 Pediatrics 1957;19:823–832.

 Intraoperative Metabolic Requirement Under Anaesthesia